OWASP/Top10/2021/docs/A10_2021-Server-Side_Request_Forgery_(SSRF).md

 Do not mitigate SSRF via the use of a deny list or regular expression.
 Attackers have payload lists, tools, and skills to bypass deny lists.

+### **Additional Measures to consider:**

+-   Don't deploy other security relevant services on front systems.
+    Control local traffic on these systems (e.g. localhost)

+-   For frontends with dedicated and manageable user groups use network encryption (e.g. VPNs) on independant systems to consider very high protection needs

 ## Example Attack Scenarios

 Attackers can use SSRF to attack systems protected behind web